ehrpg/qstar/docs/character/skills.md

 ##### Bartering

-...
+is mainly used for acquiring rare items in [Spare Time][] rolls, but it can also be used in getting a better deal.

 ##### Bluffing

-...
+is used for lying.
+This [Skill][] is opposed by **Empathy**.

 ##### Command

-Command is used to command crews, give orders on a vessel, lead others, etc.
+is used to command crews, give orders on a vessel, lead others, etc.

 ##### Empathy

-...
+is used to determine if somebody is sad, lying, nervous, etc. It opposes **Bluffing**.

 ##### Intimidate

-...
+is used to strike fear into somebody to get information, help, etc.

 ##### Persuade

-...
+is used to sweaten the deal for somebody to get information, help, etc.

 ##### Tactics*

-Tactics is used to non-verbally communicate with party members in combat, tactically breach into buildings or rooms, etc.
+is used to non-verbally communicate with party members in combat, tactically breach into buildings or rooms, etc.

 </div>

+!!! tip "Intimidate and Persuade"
+    The outcome of Intimidate and Persuade are often the same, but some people are easier to intimidate than to persuade, and vice versa.

 --8<-- "_links.md"